Learn

 • Ensure accuracy: Double-check all details on the purchase order, including the item or service ordered, quantity, price, delivery date, and payment terms, to ensure accuracy.

-• Maintain communication: Keep in touch with the supplier throughout the purchasing process to confirm receipt of the purchase order, to track the status of the order, and to manage any changes or issues that may arise.
+• Maintain communication: Keep in touch with the supplier throughout the purchasing process to confirm receipt of the purchase order, track the status of the order, and manage any changes or issues that may arise.

 • Monitor delivery and payment: Track delivery of the ordered items or services and ensure that payment is made according to the payment terms specified on the purchase order.